EHB-MCT/wdm-LucaLattuca/standards.md

 #Conventions

+There is no single convention for React Native, therefore all refer to conventions in this file.

 0) Basic rules :
 - alsways use const or let to define variable
 - Only Functional components
 - No nested components : seperate

 1) Naming conventions :
+this code uses the Airbnb convention
  - Folders :                camelCase
+ - Variables /functions :   camelCase
  - Components :             PascalCase
  - Constants :              UPPER_SNAKE_CASE
+ - Booleans :               starts with "is", "has", "should"

  2) Imports in order
     a.
 React import